Occupational Health and Safety

 1. 1.Occupational diseases: Zero

-2. 2.Rate of lost work days due to ordinary illnesses: Reduction by 10% or more from the average in the previous three years
+2. 2.Rate of lost work days due to ordinary illnesses: 0.57 or less

 4. 4.Percentage of employees maintaining an adequate weight (BMI less than 25.0): 70% or more